leokm02/LSO-23-24/README.md

 ## Project Compilation Guide

-This guide explains how to compile the project using the provided `compile.sh` script.
+This guide explains how to compile the project using the make tool.
 Follow the steps below to ensure successful compilation.

 ### Prerequisites